By the end of this section, you should be able to:

 - Historical Racism is economic inequality or social disparity caused by past racism.
 For example, African-Americans have had their opportunities in wealth, education and employment adversely affected due to the mistreatment of their ancestors during the slavery and post-slavery period (Wilson 2012).

 - Cultural Racism occurs when the assumption of inferiority of one or more races is built into the culture of a society.
 For example, the European culture is considered supposedly more mature, evolved and rational than other cultures (Blaut 1992).
 A study showed that White and Asian American students with high GPAs experience greater social acceptance while Black and Native American students with high GPAs are rejected by their peers (Fuller-Rowell and Doan 2010).

 - Colorism is a form of racism, in which someone believes one type of skin tone is superior or inferior to another within a racial group.
 For example, if an employer believes a Black employee with a darker skin tone is less capable than a Black employee with lighter skin tone, that is colorism.
 Studies suggest that darker skinned African Americans experience more discrimination than lighter skinned African Americans (Herring, Keith, and Horton 2004; Klonoff and Landrine 2000).

-- Color-Avoidance Racism (sometimes referred to as "colorblind racism") is an avoidance of racial language by European-Americans that the racism is no longer an issue.
+- Color-Avoidance Racism (sometimes referred to as "colorblind racism") is an avoidance of racial language by European-Americans that ignores the fact that racism continues to be an issue.
 The U.S. cultural narrative that typically focuses on individual racism fails to recognize systemic racism.
-It has arisen since the post-Civil Rights era and supports racism while avoiding any reference to race (Bonilla-Silva (2015).
+It has arisen since the post-Civil Rights era and supports racism while avoiding any reference to race (Bonilla-Silva 2015).

 How to Be an Antiracist